"We have lost the ability to simply see Reality as it is"

 It's important to overcome this desire of the mind, because when we have the attachment to wanting to experience the extraordinary then this will go against the whole practice of simply observing reality as it is.

 So before each sitting, one can get into the right state of mind by declaring to oneself "I'm here just to observe, not to experience pleasure or aversion, whatever comes will come.
-This will help one to maintain one's equanimity throughout the practice.
+This will help one to maintain one's equanimity throughout the practice by clarifying why one is practising the meditation.
 It is by maintaining peace and harmony with all the pain and pleasure we experience in the meditation practice that we can face life the same way.

 2. High Energy